Table of Contents

 A website is an invaluable asset to your business.
 It’s the first point of contact for your potential customers and also serves as your storefront and a platform to reach, educate, inform, and engage your target audience.

-To succeed with your website, you need to go beyond just a website.
-You need to make conscious efforts to build a website that effectively drives your business goals.
+You need to go beyond just a website to succeed with your website.
+You need to build a website that effectively drives your business goals consciously.

 That’s where web strategy comes in.